Languedoc, La Clape

 In 2005, Annick and Pascal bought Château de Paraza.
 The Domain is revived under the impetus of the...

 The païssels is the traditional name of the chestnut stakes who support the young vines in Occitan.
-Marie and Vivien, oenological agronomists, who studied from Australia to California, also acquired the French specificities by having vinified in Alsace, Champagne or Corsica.
-An immense experience that made them prefer Languedoc and its terroirs of schist and character.Lire plus Learn more
+Marie and Vivien, oenological agronomists, who have completed their studies in oenology...Lire plus Learn more

 Old vines cut into goblets on schist slopes.